 To better understand the virtues, our rational soul is metaphorically divided into three parts:

-Julian the Philosopher tells us something about wisdom in his Hymn to King Helios.
+The divine Julian tells us something about wisdom in his Hymn to King Helios.
 Here Julian relates wisdom to Athene, the virgin Goddess of wisdom and war.
 Julian interprets the myth of Athene springing from the head of Zeus, writing that She “was sent forth from [Zeus-]Helios whole from the whole of Him, being contained within Him.”
-Athene is Zeus-Helios’, who is Nous, perfect intelligence; the mind of the divine Mind, as it were.
-For this, Athene is responsible for “unifying the Gods in [Zeus-]Helios”.
-She also serves to order the Gods represented by the seven planets and all the stars in the heavens, known as the Visible Gods, and to fill them all with practical wisdom, all the way to the moon Selene.
+(Flavius Claudius Iulianus Augustus, II 409) Athene is Zeus-Helios’, who is Nous, perfect intelligence; the mind of the divine Mind, as it were.
+For this, Athene is responsible for “unifying the Gods in [Zeus-]Helios.”
+(Flavius Claudius Iulianus Augustus, II 409) She also serves to order the Gods represented by the seven planets and all the stars in the heavens, known as the Encosmic Gods, and to fill them all with practical wisdom, all the way to the moon (Selene).
 She also gives to humanity the blessing of wisdom.
 With that, Athene’s role is identical to the function of wisdom in Plato’s Republic and Iamblichus’ letter to Asphalius.
 However, though wisdom is associated with Athene, it is distinct from her.
 The Gods, in their perfection and participation in the Good, have no need of virtue.
 Rather, it is humanity that benefits from participating in the virtues emanating from the divine realm.

 Wisdom takes two forms:

 - Theoretical wisdom (sophia): Theoretical wisdom is the chief of the virtues, utilizing them all.
 Iamblichus connects virtue to Nous, the divine Intellect and Celestial Demiurge, giving it the power to organize the virtues into the most useful arrangement.
 Wisdom derives from Nous and is perfected by it by fully participating in the divine mind.
 Through our participation in this virtue, we are most connected and assimilated to the Gods.
 Aristotle says that through sophia we’re able to grasp true “beings” or “realities whose fundamental principles do not admit of being other than they are.”
-In his Pythagorean work, Iamblichus relates this form of wisdom to the One “which sees what is known in a unitary way.”
+Iamblichus relates this form of wisdom to the One “which sees what is known in a unitary way” (Iamblichus 1988, 33-35).

 - Practical deliberation/prudence (phroníseos): Through prudence, we can discern between what is good and noble and what is not.
 By being able to discern what is noble, we can then act nobly.
 Wisdom is, in short, the divine model upon which all daily activities should be based upon.